Page highlights

 • the proportion of overnight stays decreased slightly from 92% to 90%

-It should be noted that the rates of hospitalisations over the past few years have been affected by the COVID-19 pandemic.
-For more information on this, see the Chronic respiratory conditions COVID-19 impact section.
+It should be noted that the rates of hospitalisations over the past few years have been affected by the COVID‑19 pandemic.
+For more information on this, see Chronic respiratory conditions COVID-19 impact.

-This figure shows that between the hospitalisation rates for people aged 45 and over followed the same pattern over time for males and females.
+This figure shows that the hospitalisation rate for people aged 45 and over followed the same pattern over time for males and females.

-Seasonal variation in hospitalisations for chronic obstructive pulmonary disease
+Seasonal variation in chronic obstructive pulmonary disease hospitalisations

-Admissions to hospital for COPD are typically highest in winter and early spring and is consistent with the trend for acute respiratory infections, such as rhinovirus (common cold), influenza, pneumonia and acute bronchitis (Figure 19).
+Admissions to hospital for COPD are typically highest in winter and early spring, consistent with trends for acute respiratory infections, such as rhinovirus (common cold), influenza, pneumonia and acute bronchitis (Figure 11).

-2020 was an exception to this general trend, and hospitalisations were lower overall across the entire year.
-This was likely due to lockdown mandates related to COVID-19 across the nation.
-The lower rate persisted into 2021, but more typical seasonal variation over the course of the year was observed.
+2020 was an exception to this general trend, likely due to lockdown mandates and restrictions related to COVID‑19 pandemic.
+The lower hospitalisation rates persisted into 2021, but some typical seasonal variation over the course of the year was observed.

-Figure 19: Hospitalisations due to acute respiratory infection (ARI) and chronic obstructive pulmonary disease, by month, 2017–2021
+Figure 11: Hospitalisations due to acute respiratory infection and chronic obstructive pulmonary disease, by month, 2017–2021

 This figure shows that hospitalisations rates for acute respiratory infections were highest in August 2017 and lowest in February 2021.